 Common Clients of MSPs

-Managed Service Providers are usually partner with small to medium size organizations due to their limited capabilities.
+Managed Service Providers are usually partners with small to medium size organizations due to their limited capabilities.
 Businesses with an employee count as small as 10 can afford an MSP and have relief knowing their IT infrastructure is maintained and secure.
 SMBs such as law and medical offices, automotive dealerships, and/or school campuses hire MSPs for their IT expertise.
 The prevention of IT problems from occurring and disturbing business operations is crucial for any business.
 Risks are minimized for organizations because an MSP builds in system upgrades and essential support services into their contract.

 Benefits of a MSP

 A managed service provider has many levels of expertise regarding IT infrastructures, such as IT security, network administrator, IT consultant, and disaster recovery expert.
 Clients look to an MSP to not only help them use technology more effectively but to be more strategic.
 MSPs are best known for their abilities to support your line of business applications, 24/7 help-desk support, network security, backup and disaster recovery, and monitoring and alerting features.
 There are very few risks of managed services.
 Managed service providers help their clients with business growth by taking control over the IT management, leaving clients to focus only on business objectives.

 Average Cost of a MSP

 MSP price points vary due to the level of tools or services included within their contract.
 In order to offer a proactive approach, MSPs implement a fixed-fee model.
 With a fixed-fee model, Managed Service Providers can give a flat monthly cost versus the costly bill you’d have on a break-fix arrangement.
-The older break-fix model meant that a company’s bill could sky rocket if they experienced a handful of issues within that specific month.
-Whereas with an MSP, there is no limit to the amount of issues, the price will stay the same.
+The older break-fix model meant that a company’s bill could skyrocket if they experienced a handful of issues within that specific month.
+Whereas with an MSP, there is no limit to the number of issues, the price will stay the same.
 Typically, prices are determined by per-device, per-user, or some other variation of all-inclusive pricing.